darrpama/A2_SimpleNavigator_v1.0-1/README.md

 We can paraphrase the author's words and formulate the following rules:
 1) The number of odd vertices (vertices to which an odd number of edges lead) of a graph must be even.
 There cannot be a graph that has an odd number of odd vertices.
-2) If all vertices of a graph are even (vertices that are led to by an odd number of edges), you can draw the graph without taking your pencil off the paper, and you can start from any vertex of the graph and end it at the same vertex.
+2) If all vertices of a graph are even (vertices that are led to by an even number of edges), you can draw the graph without taking your pencil off the paper, and you can start from any vertex of the graph and end it at the same vertex.
 3) A graph with more than two odd vertices cannot be drawn with a single stroke.

 The Königsberg bridge graph had four odd vertices, hence, it is impossible to traverse all the bridges without passing over any of them twice.